~ Sandy Koufax

 “To win.
 Nothing else matters, and nothing else will do,” he once said.

-This man with the golden arm, often considered the greatest left-handed pitcher, signed with the Brooklyn Dodgers in 1954 and moved with the team to L.A. in 1958.
-A three-time Cy Young Award winner at a time when there was one award for both leagues (1963,1965,1966), Koufax struck out an amazing 2,396 batters in his short career.
+This man with the golden arm, often considered the greatest left-handed pitcher, signed with the Brooklyn Dodgers in 1954 and moved with the team to Los Angeles in 1958.
+A three-time Cy Young Award winner at a time when one award covered both leagues (1963, 1965, 1966), Koufax struck out 2,396 batters in a short, astonishing career.

-"I used to try to throw each pitch harder than the last one," he said.
-"There was no need for it.
-I found out that if I take it easy and throw naturally, the ball goes just as fast.
-I found that my control improved and strikeouts would take care of themselves."
+“I used to try to throw each pitch harder than the last one,” he said.
+“There was no need for that.
+I found out that if I take it easy and throw naturally, the ball goes just as fast.”
+He found that his control improved, and strikeouts took care of themselves.

 About hitting a Koufax pitch, Pirates slugger Willie Stargell said, “Trying to hit him was like trying to drink coffee with a fork.”

-About his career, Koufax observed, "In the end it all comes down to talent.
+Looking back, Koufax observed, “In the end it all comes down to talent.
 You can talk all you want about intangibles, I just don't know what that means.
 Talent makes winners, not intangibles.
 Can nice guys win?
-Sure, nice guys can win -- if they're nice guys with a lot of talent.
-Nice guys with a little talent finish fourth, and nice guys with no talent finish last."
+Sure, nice guys can win, if they're nice guys with a lot of talent.
+Nice guys with a little talent finish fourth, and nice guys with no talent finish last.”

 More BASEBALL Quotations